ronyshabo/CRM-Django/Readme.txt

 Password (again):
 Superuser created successfully.

+Agent.1,2,3,4
+Password: Boy from hell with money
+Have access to Admin tab, but cant make any changes

 today ended at 5:18:39 @ the beginning of agent detail check on why agent page not showing agents.